ItsGeneralButtNaked/DanbooruPromptWriter/README.md

     npm start
     ```

    The server will start on port 3000 (or the port defined in your environment).
-Browser auto-opening has been disabled in `app.js`, so you will need to open `http://localhost:3000` manually.
+The server will start on port 3000 (or the port defined in your environment) and automatically open your default web browser to http://localhost:3000.

 ### Using Docker